-GPs should consider periodic vitamin B12 testing of higher-risk patients who take metformin, even if they don’t display symptoms of deficiency, UKHSA has said.
+GPs should consider periodic vitamin B12 testing of higher-risk patients who take metformin, even if they don’t display symptoms of deficiency, the UK medicines regulator has said.

 Based on this, product information has been updated to advise healthcare professionals to ‘consider periodic vitamin B12 monitoring’ in patients on metformin ‘with risk factors’ for vitamin B12 deficiency, as well as those on a higher metformin dose or who have a longer treatment duration.

 MHRA said risk factors that could prompt screening include:

 - baseline vitamin B12 levels at the lower end of the normal range